draptik/2025-modern-linux-cli-tools/presentation/slides.md

 ---

-# Why?
+## Why?
 Improvements to...

 - **productivity**
   - one cli command is better than multiple clicks in a GUI
+  - cli commands are reproducible and easier to document (no screenshots: remember IIS?)
 - **optics**
   - "unix porn" (`PS1`, `ls`, ...)

 ---

-# Learn the basics
+## Learn the basics

 VS Code is cool, but it is not a CLI tool